Alan J. Pfeuffergriffin-davislaw

 Counties Served: Meigs, Roane, Knox, and Hamilton

-Practice: Federal Criminal Defense, FIRST STEP Act Litigation, State Criminal Defense, Federal Appellate Law, State Appellate Law, General Civil Litigation, and Personal Injury
+Practice: Federal Criminal Defense, FIRST STEP Act Litigation, State Criminal Defense, Federal Appellate Law, State Appellate Law, General Civil Litigation, Construction Fraud, and Personal Injury

 Alan is a native of New York who has lived all over the United States, and traveled to over seventy countries worldwide.
 He holds an Associate of Applied Science Degree in Criminal Justice from the Colorado Northwestern Community College, a Bachelor of Arts Degree in Political Science from the University of Colorado, and a Juris Doctor Degree from the Capital University Law School, where he graduated magna cum laude in 2000.
 Alan also holds a secondary education teaching certificate in Colorado, and is a certified Colorado Police Officer and Standards Training instructor.